erikthedeveloper/erikaybar.name-gatsby/content/blog/2019-04-30-optimistic-ui-updates-in-react-using-component-state/index.md

 slug: optimistic-ui-updates-in-react-using-component-state
 ---

-Let’s walk through a step-by-step progression of developing an items list UI with [React](https://reactjs.org/) that displays a list of items and enables deleting them via clicking a button that submits an _\*HTTP request_.
+Let’s walk through a step-by-step progression of developing an items list UI with [React](https://reactjs.org/) that enables deleting each of the items by clicking a button that submits an _\*HTTP request_.

-We’ll begin with a bare-bones component that naively doesn’t account for errors or give any indication of loading.
-Then, we can look at introducing the concepts of “loading” and handling failed requests.
-Finally, we can refactor towards a more polished feel using optimistic UI updates.
+We’ll begin with a static UI and first introduce the concept of “loading”.
+Then we'll handle failed requests before refactoring towards a more polished feel using optimistic UI updates.

+To contrast the difference in feel between the _typical loading UI_ and _optimistic update UI_ let’s see the two side-by-side:

+![Side-by-side comparison of a “loading” UI vs. an “optimistic update” UI](https://cdn-images-1.medium.com/max/800/1*nn_QlCD3XztliYxSmG1lSw.gif)

+The progression we'll be following is:

+1. Build static UI, hardcoding component state
+2. Update state asynchronously using Promise and setState()
+3. Add a “loading” state to indicate request in progress
+4. Account for failed requests and conditionally display errors
+5. Optimistic UI update in React using setState() and closures
+6. Granularly Restore State for Improved Optimistic UI Updates

 _\*This post is part of 2 of 2.
 See part 1 here [Optimistic UI Updates in React (part 01)](/optimistic-ui-updates-in-react)._

-To contrast the difference in feel between the _typical loading UI_ and _optimistic update UI_ let’s see the two side-by-side:

-![Side-by-side comparison of a “loading” UI vs. an “optimistic update” UI](https://cdn-images-1.medium.com/max/800/1*nn_QlCD3XztliYxSmG1lSw.gif)
-Side-by-side comparison of a “loading” UI vs. an “optimistic update” UI.

 > _The examples provided and videos linked to are from the second half of my_ [**_Optimistic UI Updates in React_** _course on egghead.io_](https://egghead.io/courses/optimistic-ui-updates-in-react)_.
 Head on over and check out_ [_the course overview/preview (free)_](https://egghead.io/lessons/react-course-overview-optimistic-ui-updates-in-react) _to get a feel for what the course is all about._